-You may also have one or more of the following documents.
+You may also have the following documents.

-NOTE: Documentation updates are sometimes included with your system to describe changes to your system or software.
-Always read these updates before consulting any other documentation because the updates often contain the latest information.

-- 1 Operating system documentation is included with the system.
-This documentation describes how to install (if necessary), configure, and use your operating system software. - 1 Documentation is included with any options you purchase separately from your system.
-This documentation includes information that you need to configure and install these options in your system.
-Installation instructions for some options are included in this User's Guide. - 1 Technical information files-sometimes called "readme" files-may be installed on your hard drive to provide last-minute updates about technical changes to your system or advanced technical reference material intended for experienced users or technicians.
+- 1 Documentation updates are sometimes included with the system to describe changes to the system or software - NOTE: Always read these updates before consulting any other documentation because the updates often contain information that supersedes the information in the other documents. - 1 Technical information files-sometimes called "readme" files-may be installed on the hard drive to provide last-minute updates about technical changes to the system or advanced technical reference material intended for experienced users or technicians.